thevoltagesource/myicomfort/README.md

 This was created primarly to provide an API for use with https://www.home-assistant.io/ but should work on any project you have in mind.
+For those using this in your own project, there is a get_json() method which returns the current status of the thermostat in JSON format.

 ##### Class:
 myicomfort.api.Tstat (username, password, system, zone, svc, units)